lidofinance/dc4bc/HowTo.md

 Following is a reasonably secure setup for an airgapped machine.
 It does not account for supply chain attacks (someone shipping you posined hardware) and wireless physical proximity 0day exploits but otherwise is reasonably good.
 With good the geographical and otherwise diversity of co-signers this should be good enough to make collusion the main practical avenue of attack.

 Setup:

 Hot node: linux or os x machine with webcam.
 Probably a laptop.
 Setup doesn't really matter as long as it's your machine (not shared or rented) and you're reasonably sure it's not compromised.
 Should have a reliable network connection during the ceremony.
-It stores communication keys that are do not protect any critical secrets.
+It stores communication keys that do not protect any critical secrets.

 Airgapped node: